Ahad Raza Mir

-Ahad Raza Mir (born 29 September 1993) is a Pakistani actor and singer who primarily works in Urdu television.
-The son of actor Asif Raza Mir, he pursued Fine Arts at the University of Calgary.
-Mir is the recipient of several awards, including four Hum Awards and a Lux Style Award.
+Ahad Raza Mir (born 29 September 1993) is a Pakistani and Canadian actor and singer who primarily works in Urdu television series and films.
+The son of actor and producer Asif Raza Mir, Mir is the recipient of several accolades, including four Hum Awards and a Lux Style Award.

-He worked as an actor in several theatre productions in Canada made his acting debut with a supporting role in the social-based Sammi (2017).
-He rose to prominence with the romantic drama Yaqeen Ka Safar, which proved to be a breakthrough for him, earned him a Lux Style Award for Best Actor.
+After graduating with a degree in bachelor of fine arts from University of Calgary, Mir worked as an actor in several theatre productions in Canada before made his acting debut with a supporting role in the Pakistani social-based TV drama Sammi (2017).
+He rose to prominence with the romantic drama Yaqeen Ka Safar, which proved to be his breakout role, earning him a Lux Style Award for Best Actor.
 The following year he starred in the commercially successful combat-war film Parwaaz Hai Junoon.
 His performances in the ISPR-based ensemble drama Ehd-e-Wafa, the thriller Yeh Dil Mera (both 2019) and the comedy Hum Tum (2022), earned him Lux Style Award for Best Actor nomination.

-Mir has since starred in the Indo-Pak conflict based web-series Dhoop Ki Deewar (2021), the American series Resident Evil (2022) and the British series World on Fire (2023).
+Mir has since starred in several international projects, such as the Indo-Pak conflict based web-series Dhoop Ki Deewar (2021), the American series Resident Evil (2022) and the British series World on Fire (2023).

 Early life and family

 His grandfather Raza Mir was a director and his father Asif Raza Mir is an actor.
 Mir's mother Samra Raza Mir is a musician who was part of Pakistan's first female band, Symphony, formed in 1993.
 He has a younger brother, Adnan Raza Mir, who has launched his acting career in 2023 with the comedy drama Fairy Tale on Hum TV.
 Singer and actor Haroon Shahid is his cousin.

-Mir attended a Performing Arts High School, and graduated from the University of Calgary with a Bachelor of Fine Arts degree.
+Mir attended Central Memorial High School’s Performing and Visual Arts Program in Calgary, Alberta, and graduated from the University of Calgary with a Bachelor of Fine Arts degree.